JorgeBeeck/Learn-CSS/README.md

 # Run the VUEJS

+-In the terminal type:
+- cd <project>
--In the terminal type: npm run serve -- --open
+- npm run serve -- --open

 This opens the project in your browser and run project